Roadside Assistance Archives

-If you need help with your car in the Netherlands, don’t get stuck by the side of the road.
+If you need help with your car in the UK, don’t get stuck by the side of the road.
 Contact one of these expat-friendly roadside assistance providers:

-ANWB is an automotive services company operating throughout the Netherlands.
-For their members, they provide roadside breakdown assistance both domestically and internationally, alongside a range of vehicle insurance products.
-Get your journey covered with ANWB.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing